What is DevOps?

 We’re almost there.
 The ninth DevOps skill you want is actual experience deploying applications in AWS, Google, or Azure’s Cloud.

 Look for real experiences that can be quantified.
-Finding anyone with any measure of successes is important because there’s a shortage on people who understand IaaS versus PaaS; state-full versus stateless, and something known as loosely coupled apps.
+Finding anyone with any measure of successes is important because there’s a shortage of people who understand IaaS versus PaaS; state-full versus stateless, and something is known as loosely coupled apps.

 #10 – Someone Who Cares

 We’ve come to the final skill which BTW is dear to my heart, and I want to say it’s very rare.

 When I say someone who cares, I mean really cares.
 IT people care but we want to be left alone in a dark corner.

 Finding someone with this skill is rare and worth every dollar if they can code, too.

 Let me explain what I mean by care.

 - I am talking about someone who can mentor others.